MicrosoftDocs/microsoft-365-community/Community/highlighted-content-web-part.md

-In your <abbr  title="Highlighted Content Web Part">HCWP</abbr>, choose 'Custom Query' instead of 'Filter' and set the Source to be 'All Sites' or 'Hub Site' if you have it.
-Now enter this in the Query text (<abbr  title="Keyword Query Language">KQL</abbr>) field, and click Apply
+In your HCWP, choose 'Custom Query' instead of 'Filter' and set the Source to be 'All Sites' or 'Hub Site' if you have it.
+Now enter this in the Query text (KQL) field, and click Apply